mohitbhatt-du/refresh_rate_fix_for_lig3/README.md

 Here you can see FreeSync Range is 48 to 120hz, that means your display supports refresh rate under 120hz , if this doesn't show that means your display have fix refresh rate i.e 120hz.

 ### Step - 2: Now download a software called [ Custom Resolution Utility](https://www.monitortests.com/download/cru/cru-1.5.2.zip).
 Run the software and you will see your current display refresh rate. click on add and enter your display specs and set it to 60hz.
-Don't forget to add exact values of Disply, Front porch, Sync width, Polarity and Total as shown in amd software.
+Don't forget to add exact values of Display, Front porch, Sync width, Polarity and Total as shown in amd software.

 ![CRU](/images/cru-set.png)